PascalCorpsman/FPC_DOOM/Readme.md

 > !!
 Attention !!
 >
-> This is a work in Progress, don't expect anything to work (yet)..
+> This is a work in progress, the game is already playable, but not everything is ported.
+> Its highly recommended to play with debugger and Lazarus-IDE.
+> If you get a "Port me." exception, you reached the end of the actual porting progress.

-The original code was released by [id-Software](https://github.com/id-Software/DOOM) unfortunatunelly i was not able to get the code running so i decided to use the [crispy-doom](https://github.com/fabiangreffrath/crispy-doom) version as base (as this one directly compiled and was able to start and play the .wad files i have had laying around).
+The original code was released by [id-Software](https://github.com/id-Software/DOOM) unfortunatunelly i was not able to get the code compiled, so i decided to use the [crispy-doom](https://github.com/fabiangreffrath/crispy-doom) version as base (as this one directly compiled and was able to start and play the .wad files i have had laying around).